 This position requires work in an environment where there may be exposure to blood, bodily fluids, other potentially infectious material, maintenance and cleaning supplies.
 Other exposures could include chemicals involved in pest control, paint and other materials used in building maintenance.
 This is a residential community where there is cause to enter individual apartments, which may expose one to household odors including cooking smells, pet odors, etc. Other working conditions may include frequent interruptions, working alone, evening or weekend work, working long hours during peak periods, being on-call, interactions with angry persons, and extensive use of computers.

 The requirements described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Able to hear telephone rings, phone conversation and face-to-face conversation, door bells and emergency alarms.
+- Able to hear telephone rings, face-to-face and phone conversation, and emergency alarms.

 - Able to speak clearly in person and on the telephone.

-- Mobility/dexterity of hands/arms to enable keying into a unit or other locked area as well as using computers and other office equipment.
+- Mobility/dexterity of hands/arms to enable keying into a unit or other locked area, as well as using a computer and other office equipment.